 Surface and subsurface eddies are an intrinsic mode of flow in upwelling systems (Chaigneau et al., 2009; Frenger et al., 2018).
-The mesopelagic oxygen field in the sampled region is therefore recurrently impacted by their associated oxygen signature, fine scale patchiness and water mass mixing.
+The mesopelagic O_2 field in the sampled region is therefore recurrently impacted by their associated O_2 signature, fine scale patchiness and water mass mixing.
 Subsurface eddies in the BenUS were previously detected in Argo temperature and salinity profiles (McCoy et al., 2020), however, to our knowledge, hypoxia within a subsurface eddy shedding from the BenUS undercurrent has not previously been observed in situ.
-There is an abundance of literature studying the physical properties and biogeochemistry of such eddies in other upwelling systems based on in-situ and model data (e.g., Chaigneau et al. (2011); Schütte et al. (2016b); Fiedler et al. (2016); Karstensen et al. (2017); Frenger et al. (2018); Auger et al. (2021)) which have found that low-oxygen anomalies trapped and further intensified within subsurface eddies generated along the shelf are transported towards the middle of the gyre, where they shape the large-scale oxygen gradient of mid-latitudes.
-In the tropical North Atlantic, a satellite-based study estimated these structures constituted 9% of the eddy population (Schütte et al., 2016a).
-However, additional preliminary work based on models suggests a remarkably higher ratio of subsurface eddies globally (40 % of all the eddies), with most (75%) showing no surface signature (Schütte et al., EGU2021, talk), therefore suggesting an even more significant impact on biogeochemical fields.
+There is an abundance of literature studying the physical properties and biogeochemistry of such eddies in other upwelling systems based on in-situ and model data (e.g., Chaigneau et al., 2011; Schütte, Karstensen, et al., 2016; Fiedler et al., 2016; Karstensen et al., 2017; Frenger et al., 2018; Auger et al., 2021) which have found that low-oxygen anomalies trapped and further intensified within subsurface eddies generated along the shelf are transported toward the middle of the gyre, where they shape the large-scale O_2 gradient of mid-latitudes.
+In the tropical North Atlantic, a satellite-based study estimated these structures constituted 9% of the eddy population (Schütte, Brandt, & Karstensen, 2016).
+However, additional preliminary work based on models suggests a remarkably higher ratio of subsurface eddies globally (40% of all the eddies), with most (75%) showing no surface signature (Schütte et al., 2021, talk), therefore suggesting an even more significant impact on biogeochemical fields.

 Large frontal eddies such as the one observed in P3 are also known to be a recurrent feature of the ABFZ (Boyer et al., 2000).
-The fine-scale $T_c$ , $S_a$ and $O_2$ patterns (Figures 3,5) and the intermediate salinity and oxygen properties (Figure 6,8) observed in mid May indicate that such cross-frontal anticyclones are an effective means through which SACW and ESACW mix at the ABFZ and that, as a result, such eddies smooth the crossfrontal tracer gradients.
-From the perspective of the Angola region, this lateral stirring is likely to ventilate the South Atlantic OMZ by laterally advecting and stirring higher oxygen concentrations into the northern latitudes, similar to what is observed for example in the North Atlantic (Kolodziejczyk et al., 2018).
+The fine-scale T_c , S_a and O_2 patterns (Figures 3 and 5) and the intermediate salinity and O_2 properties (Figures 6 and 8) observed in mid May indicate that such cross-frontal anticyclones are an effective means through which SACW and ESACW mix at the ABFZ and that, as a result, such eddies smooth the cross-frontal tracer gradients.
+From the perspective of the Angola region, this lateral stirring is likely to ventilate the South Atlantic OMZ by laterally advecting and stirring higher O_2 concentrations into the northern latitudes, similar to what is observed for example, in the North Atlantic (Kolodziejczyk et al., 2018).

-4.3 Seasonality and future trends
+4.3.
+Seasonality and Future Trends